-Through most of the morning the wind remained light and the jangada slipped forward at only a knot or two.
+Through most of the morning the wind remained light and the jangada crept forward at only a knot or two.
 As we were sailing with the wind and almost as fast, you could hardly feel the breeze on deck.
 And it got hot!
 At first I was able to hide in the shade beside the icebox.
 But the sun climbed higher and the shade grew scarce.
 I wasn’t worried about getting sunburned, was wearing my large straw hat and had so much sunblock gobbed on, my eyes stung from the fumes.

 I was so lubed up (with a gooey gel named for a popular amphibian), if I died like that, they would need to bury me in a toxic waste dump in Nevada or New Mexico, with permits and a special protocol required to haul my greasy carcass across state lines.
 It wouldn’t be cheap, but thousands of years in the future a young anthropologist would discover my body in near perfect condition and wonder what embalming methods had been used to preserve my flesh.
 I’d become her life’s work, spawn countless scholarly papers, and would even be featured in a three-part documentary titled,

 DOWNFALL — The Complete Story.
 (It would later become a reality TV series that would run for six seasons before reaching syndication.)
 But first I would tour the world in a climate-controlled display case made especially for me.
 I’d be famous (dead, yes, but famous!), with crowds of adoring fans circling the block just to see me: Americanus Candidum (Large White American).
 They’d awe at my incredible size and shiny white color.
 Eventually I’d end up in a place like the Smithsonian as the centerpiece of a whole new wing devoted entirely to Homo Sapiens: “A violent species, long extinct because of their inability to protect the environment that sustained them.”

 I had to remember to get my teeth cleaned when I got back home and buy some new underwear.